statofu/statofu-react/README.md

 };
 ```

-Also, a selector can be an anonymous function:
+Also, selectors can be anonymous functions:

 ```tsx
 const SomeComponent6: React.FC = () => {